The ethics of travelling to Burma

 For more information about the rebuilding of Paya Ngoto school, please visit the Audley blog article Paya Ngoto School, Burma – Audley’s Final Term report.

 If you would like to find out more about the ethics of travel to Burma, please read on for further information and sources of information, or speak to one of our Burma specialists.

 As sanctions have been lifted and further political prisoners are freed the situation in Burma is likely to continue changing.
 This is why we send our staff on regular trips to keep up with the latest news and happenings, seeking out new experiences without taking advantage of this beautiful country and its people who are relatively naïve when it comes to tourism.

 Our Chairman attended a World Economic Forum (WEF) in Myanmar in early June, focusing on tourism and overall infrastructure.
 They appreciate that the arrival of tourism brings challenges to a relatively undeveloped country and they are keen to ensure that the impact is positive.

 This short YouTube video clip gives you more information about how the WEF councils work together with an overall aim of improving the economic state of the world.

 Over the past few years, there have been some changes to the ruling junta’s stance on human rights, since its formation of a nominally civilian government.

-David Cameron subsequently visited Myanmar in April 2012 and certain sanctions were relaxed.
-Most recently President Barack Obama became the first serving US President to visit Myanmar, when he made a brief stop in November 2012.
+David Cameron subsequently visited Burma in April 2012 and certain sanctions were relaxed.
+Most recently President Barack Obama became the first serving US President to visit Burma, when he made a brief stop in November 2012.